 Photos from a car in the dead of night.

-Click the photo below to view the series.
-You can also buy the book or download the free pdf.
+Click the photo below to view selected images from the series.
+You can also buy the book.

 Disconnected is a series of photographs taken from my car at night between 2010 and 2012, and again in 2017.
 They were created by placing my camera in the back seat, secured on top of your average cardboard box, and photographing through the passenger-side window or through the windshield, tripping the shutter with a cable release.
 The abstract, distorted nature of many of these photos are all in-camera effects, the result of photographing erratically moving objects from a moving car.